MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/index.md

 -  A numpy interface.
 Inputs are `np.array`s of strings, outputs are `np.array`s of floats.
 - `SMILES` and `SELFIES` support for small molecule manipulation.

-This documentation also discusses [`poli-baselines`](https://github.com/MachineLearningLifeScience/poli-baselines), a collection of optimizers of these discrete black box functions which is currently in alpha stage.
+This documentation also discusses [`poli-baselines`](https://github.com/MachineLearningLifeScience/poli-baselines), a collection of optimizers of these discrete black box functions.

 ## Getting started